cunnie/writings/i_am_become_forever.md

 Dr. Max was shaking her.
 "Wake up Julia!
 Oh my God, Oh Jesus!"

 She said, "Max!?
-Why are you saying «Jesus»?
+Why are you saying 'Jesus'?
 You're Jewish."

 "Thank God, you can at least talk.
 And, to answer your question, I am Jewish, and I believe that Jesus was a historical person, and furthermore I was trained